Ancestral origins of environmental (in)attention: Data and conceptual framework

-We construct a variable for the average variability of temperatures faced by ethnic ancestors across several generations from the historical temperature data.
-We assume that each generation lives for 20 years and they do not overlap, as in \citet{nunn_giuliano}.\footnote{Our measure of ancestral climate variability should not be confused with \citet{nunn_giuliano}'s measure of climate instability.
-They use across generation changes in average temperatures to capture the difference in life experiences of different generations, whereas we are interested in within-generation experiences of climate variability, i.e. we are interested in short-term weather changes and the intensity of those changes from "normal" range of expected weather conditions within a generation.} We also assume that all the historical generations associated to a particular ethnic group (details below) live within the same grid cell.
-Therefore, for our primary specification, each ethnic group has a total of 16 generations associated to them.
-The associated avg. variability measure is constructed as follows:

-\begin{enumerate} \item Fix a grid cell / ethnic group.
-Use $g$ to denote its $g^{\text{th}}$ generation between 1600-1920. \item Let $z_{g,t}$ denote the temperature faced by generation $g$ in year $t$ of their lifetime (denote $\mathbb{T}_g$ the set of those years); denote by $\hat{F}_g$ the empirical CDF of $\{z_{g,t}\}_{t \in \mathbb{T}_g}$. \item For each generation $g$ compute $\hat \eta_g$ the average intensity of deviations from the "typical" range of temperatures, defined as the range between the $\alpha^\text{th}$ and the $(1-\alpha)^\text{th}$ percentile of the empirical distribution of temperature values within a generation's lifetime.
-Our main specification assumes $\alpha=.2$.
-Formally, we compute:
+In our baseline measure, we assume that each generation lives for 20 years; generations do not overlap.\footnote{Our measure of ancestral climate volatility/anomalies should not be confused with \citet{nunn_giuliano}'s measure of climate instability.
+They use across generation changes in average temperatures to capture the difference in life experiences of different generations, whereas we are interested in within-generation experiences of climate variability, i.e. we are interested in short-term weather changes and the intensity of those changes from "normal" range of expected weather conditions within a generation.} We also assume that all the historical generations associated to a particular ethnic group (details below) live within the same grid cell.\footnote{ The assumption that all historical generations of a particular ethnic group live in the same grid is reasonable since grid cells cover an area of approximately 308,025km$^2$.
+If the centroid of the ethnic group is close enough to the centroid of the grid then minor movements historically across generations will be restricted within the grid level at which information is available. } Therefore, for our primary specification, each ethnic group has a total of 16 generations associated to them.
+Fixing a grid cell / ethnic group, use $g$ to denote its $g^{\text{th}}$ generation; the associated avg. anomaly measure is constructed as follows: \begin{enumerate} \item Let $\tau_{g,t}$ the temperature faced by generation $g$ in year $t$ of their lifetime $\mathbb{T}_g$; denote $\hat{F}_g$ the empirical CDF of $\{\tau_{g,t}\}_{t \in \mathbb{T}_g}$.
+Recast temperature realizations in terms of \emph{deviations from the "typical" range}, defined as the range between the $\alpha^\text{th}$ and the $(1-\alpha)^\text{th}$ percentile of the empirical distribution of temperature values within a generation's lifetime ($\alpha=.2$ in our main specification):